 -

-Step 1, take a train to Zagreb as shown above - although if you're going to Belgrade you could consider taking a bus to Podgorica then train to Belgrade.
+Step 1, take a train to Zagreb as shown above, although if you're going to Belgrade you could consider taking a bus to Podgorica then train to Belgrade.
+Or take one of the summer-only sleeper trains to Budapest or Vienna.

 -

-Step 2, see the Trains from Zagreb page for onward travel from Zagreb.
+Step 2, for onward travel from Zagreb, see the Trains from Zagreb page.